Call Now 0405808379

 (b) Fibre cement sheets --- Screws for fixing fibre reinforced cement sheets shall be compatible with the sheet to be fastened.

-innovative solutions that
+innovative capabilities that

 eliminate waterproofing defects